Arapuke Forest Park

 Manawatu's Premier Mountain Bike Park

 Arapuke Forest Park, formerly known as K-Loop, is the premier mountain bike desination in the lower North Island.
-We currently have well over 20 km of trails across all grades in our growing network.
+We currently have well over 30 km of trails across all grades in our growing network designed for four-season riding.
 The park is located on the back doorstep of Palmerston North.
 You can access the park from the end of Kahuterawa Road or via Scotts Road.
 A shuttle service is now operating in the park.

 - By 2020, we will have around 50 km of prime single track